About The Occasional Photoblogger

 I am Rick Harvey – a hobby photographer living in Invercargill,in the deep south of New Zealand.

 I regard myself as an opportunist photographer – someone who tries to make the ordinary things I see around me appear a little less ordinary – and while it is always nice to have others appreciate the images I produce, my primary goal is to take photographs that make me happy.

-And if it’s not a camera in my hand, it could well be a glass of wine – New Zealand wine of course – maybe a Marlborough Suuvignon Blanc, or a delicious Otago red.
+And if it’s not a camera in my hand, it could well be a glass of wine – New Zealand wine of course – maybe a Marlborough Sauvignon Blanc, or a delicious Central Otago red.

 To quote American photographer David Beckstead:

 “I believe that every time I press the shutter, I create for myself.“

 My primary camera is a Nikon D5100 which I use with two standard kit lenses – a Nikkor DX 18-55mm zoom and a Nikkor DX 55-200mm zoom.
 I also have a Nikon fit “plastic fantastic” Holga 60mm f8 lens which I occasionally use for lomography style digital photography.